Bejani Chauke: Advisor to the President: 2018–2022

 After incumbent President Jacob Zuma resigned in February 2018 and Ramaphosa was sworn in as President of South Africa, the Sowetan reported that Ramaphosa was expected to appoint Chauke to a position in his office in Pretoria's Union Buildings.
 On 1 August, Chauke was appointed political advisor in the Presidency on a contract linked to the President's term.
 His brief was reportedly to focus on the ANC's campaign in the 2019 general election.
 News24 said he was perceived as Ramaphosa's "right-hand man" and "fixer"; he has also been described as "a wily politician" and "a sharp and strategic mind".
 In 2022, the Daily Maverick reported that Ramaphosa was rumoured "not to make a move" without Chauke.

 Chauke was reappointed political advisor in May 2019 when Ramaphosa won re-election to a full term as President.
 In subsequent years, he was also sometimes described as the President's Special Envoy as he acted as Ramaphosa's emissary on several occasions, including in August 2019, when he met with Saudi Foreign Minister Prince Faisal bin Farhan in Riyadh, Saudi Arabia; in October 2020, when he met with Congo President Denis Sassou Nguesso in Brazzaville, Republic of the Congo, about the African Union's involvement in the Libyan peace process; in June 2021, when he met with Chadian President Mahamat Déby in N'Djamena, Chad; and in September 2022, when he met with Sheikh Mohamed bin Zayed in Abu Dhabi in the United Arab Emirates.
-Ramaphosa also reportedly dispatched him at least thrice to Kinshasha to meet with the government of the Democratic Republic of Congo.
+Ramaphosa also reportedly dispatched him at least thrice to Kinshasa to meet with the government of the Democratic Republic of Congo.